Charles Michie Smith: Life

 Smith was born in Keig in Aberdeenshire on 13 July 1854 the son of Jane Robertson and Rev William Pirrie Smith of the newly created Free Church of Scotland.

 He was educated locally then went to first the University of Aberdeen then the University of Edinburgh to study mathematics and physics, graduating BSc in 1876.
 His tutors included Peter Guthrie Tait and George Chrystal.
 He almost immediately obtained a post as Professor of Physics at Madras Christian College and began in this role in the summer of 1877 aged 23.

 In 1882 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Alexander Crum Brown, Peter Guthrie Tait, George Chrystal and William Thomson, Lord Kelvin.
 In 1884 he was elected a Fellow of the Royal Astronomical Society.

-In 1891 he left Madras Christian College to become Government Astronomer for Madras, replacing the recently deceased Professor N. R. Pogson.
-In 1899 he published the New Madras General Catalogue (of Stars) listing 5303 stars visible from the observatory.
+In 1891 he left Madras Christian College to become Government Astronomer for Madras, replacing his recently deceased friend, the Government Astronomer N. R. Pogson, whose valuable meteorology he published in 1892.
+In 1899 he edited and published Pogson's New Madras General Catalogue (of Stars) listing 5303 stars visible from the observatory.
 He left this role in 1899 to become the first Director of the Kodaikanal Solar Observatory.

 Smith retired from his Directorship in 1911, but continued to live at Kodaikanal.
 He died at his home there on 27 September 1922 and is buried locally with his spinster sister Lucy Smith, who joined him in later life.
 Smith was succeeded by his assistant John Evershed as observatory director.